shawnmckinney/remote-code-execution-sample/README.md

 ## Intro to the Problem

  * Equifax Breach, 143 million Americans’ personal info, including names, addresses, dates of birth and SSNs compromised.
- * Only a veneer of security was in place.
  * Discussed in the first eleven minutes [The Anatomy of a Secure Java Web App](https://www.youtube.com/watch?v=Fdx5Ipv6qoI&list=PLb9He4H6w875eRuh2b4ZccCxBHiZZYTeE&index=10&t=0s).

 ## The Exploit